Invasion of Iceland: Operations in Reykjavík

 The British forces began their operations in Reykjavík by posting a guard at the post office and attaching a flyer to the door.
 The flyer explained in broken Icelandic that British forces were occupying the city and asked for co-operation in dealing with local Germans.
 The offices of Landssími Íslands (state telecommunication service), RÚV (broadcasting service), and the Meteorological Office were quickly occupied by the British to prevent news of the invasion from reaching Berlin.

 Meanwhile, high priority was assigned to the capture of the German consulate.
 Arriving at the consulate, the British troops were relieved to find no sign of resistance and simply knocked on the door.
 Consul Gerlach opened, protested against the invasion, and reminded the British that Iceland was a neutral country.
 He was reminded, in turn, that Denmark had also been a neutral country.
 The British discovered a fire upstairs in the building and found a pile of documents burning in the consul's bathtub.
 They extinguished the fire and salvaged a substantial number of records.

 The British had also expected resistance from the crew of Bahia Blanca, a German freighter which had hit an iceberg in the Denmark Strait and whose 62-man crew had been rescued by an Icelandic trawler.
 The Naval Intelligence Division believed the Germans were actually reserve crews for the German submarines they thought were operating out of Iceland.
 The unarmed Germans were captured without incident.

-Within an hour of landing, Force Sturges had established an advanced guard across a 14km front around Reykjavik.
-By requisitioning local transport, the marines managed to deploy across 75km by 6pm, investing a seaplane base (Hvalfjörður) and two potential airstrips (Kaldaðarnes and Sandskeið).
-In respect to the Kaldaðarnes landing ground, this deployment consisted of a platoon of 2nd Battalion Royal Marines armed with most of the battalion's Bren Guns with orders to open fire on any German troops disembarking from aircraft.
+Within an hour of landing, Force Sturges had established an advanced guard across a 14 km wide front around Reykjavík.
+By requisitioning local transport, the marines managed to deploy across 75 km by 6pm, investigating a seaplane base (Hvalfjörður) and two potential airstrips (Kaldaðarnes and Sandskeið).
+In respect to the Kaldaðarnes landing ground, this deployment consisted of a platoon of 2nd Battalion Royal Marines armed with most of the battalion's Bren guns with orders to open fire on any German troops disembarking from aircraft.
 They had been briefed to expect landings by up to 2,000 German paratroops, but there were none.
 By this time, the four Royal Navy ships had departed.